dptech-corp/Uni-FEP-Benchmarks/README.md

 **Uni-FEP-Benchmarks** is a benchmark dataset designed to systematically evaluate **Uni-FEP**, a free energy perturbation (FEP) method for accurate and efficient binding free energy calculations.
 This repository provides computational results across diverse protein-ligand systems and complex chemical transformations, facilitating validation and optimization of the Uni-FEP methodology.

+We have summarized the background, methods, and key findings of Uni-FEP-Benchmarks in the following preprint: [Breaking Barriers in FEP Benchmarking: A Large-Scale Dataset Reflecting Real-World Drug Discovery Challenges](https://chemrxiv.org/engage/chemrxiv/article-details/687294afe1957b8c618d81e6).

 ## Objectives

 By compiling well-structured benchmark cases, this repository aims to: